rafaelcmonteiro/funfic_generator/README.md

 ## Theme

-The theme of this project is Movies, so we will consum data from [TheMoviedb](https://www.themoviedb.org/) and bring this data to our own local DataBase and make it valuable for us.
+The main idea of this project is to make FunFic based on movies, so we will consum data from [TheMoviedb](https://www.themoviedb.org/) and use this data to create a site where people can generate a fanfic, behind the scenes our API will use OPENAI API to create this for us and after that show that to the user.

 ## About the structure of this project